jschwind/phpcli-symfony/README.md

+# PHPCLI-Symfony

-# Create a Docker environment for a Symfony project.
+Create a Docker environment for a Symfony project.

 ## Installation
 ```shell